 Alert Flood Control

 Reduces the number of events that are generated in xMatters when you experience a flood or event storm from one or more of your systems.

 This feature inspects your incoming event requests and suppresses events about the same issue that occur too closely to one another.
 Suppressed events aren't queued for processing and don't count against your licensed number of events per minute.
 This means that events from other sources can flow through xMatters without waiting for a backlog of redundant events to clear.

-To learn more about how this feature works and how you can opt-in, see Event Flood Control.
+To learn more about how this feature works, see Event Flood Control.

 Notification Flood Control

 Prevents users from being flooded with multiple notifications from the same integration when an incident occurs.

 Notification flood control is a company-level setting that can be enabled for individual workflows and inbound integrations.
 You can use this feature to control the maximum number of notifications that are delivered to specific device types during a defined period.

 For more information about this feature, see Notification Flood Control.